-Karys Belger is a general assignment reporter with WGRZ-TV in Buffalo, NY.
+Karys Belger is a general assignment reporter with WGRZ-Channel 2 in Buffalo, New York.

 Karys was born in Washington D.C. and raised in Maryland by two news-junkie parents.
 Karys attended Spelman College where she was one of only 20 women selected for the Bonner Scholars Program.
 Karys received her masters From the Medill School of Journalism at Northwestern University and also attended Queen Mary University of London.
 At Medill, Karys reported at the White House and on Capitol Hill and was one of only a few student reporters sent on assignment to Havana, Cuba.
 Karys also provided coverage for news stations in North Dakota, Arkansas, Tennessee, and Georgia.